 Tetra Community Approach

-As leaders in scientific data engineering, we have long recognized the importance of community collaboration.
 To support this, we invested in a comprehensive, enterprise-scale data engineering toolchain.
 Built on open frameworks like JSON, Python, and Streamlit, this toolchain empowers customers to take a self-service approach—whether by creating new data engineering components or contributing to our growing library.

 In 2024, we welcomed our first customer contributors into the TetraScience community.
 Next year, we plan to expand the group with at least 10 more customers who have completed training.

-Within the TetraScience community, biopharma members can generate or consume data in the IDS format, build their own schemas, use the taxonomy library, and leverage TetraScience’s materialized ontological views (Gold layer) or even create their own.
+Within the TetraScience customer community, biopharma members can generate or consume data in the IDS framework, build their own schemas, use the taxonomy library, and leverage TetraScience’s materialized ontological views (Gold layer) or even create their own.
 The transformation logic behind these Gold layers—TetraFlow pipelines—is available to the wider TetraScience ecosystem.

 We have made substantial investments in customer training and enablement.
 We also plan to expand our team of Sciborgs within customer organizations and build a rigorous review process for community contributions.
 This approach ensures strong, long-lasting support for our community.